tunapanda/swag-old/README.md

 Setup
 ------------
-Swag system is built on wordpress therefore ensure you <a href="https://codex.wordpress.org/Installing_WordPress">install wordpress</a>.
+Swag system is built on wordpress therefore ensure you [install wordpress](https://codex.wordpress.org/Installing_WordPress).

 The system has a custom made theme that ties everything together.
 Instructions on how to install it can be found <a href="https://github.com/tunapanda/TI-wp-content-theme">here</a>.